danielscholl/azure-arm-nested/README.md

 </a>

-The desire was to have the deployment split into multiple resource groups.
-The result of this decision then requires the templates to be orchestrated somewhat by a script which is a bash script using Azure CLI 2.0.

-To deploy this solution:
+Multiple Region Deployment:

+In order to RBAC protect certain items the desire was to split the deployment into multiple regions.
+Region 1 -- Virtual Network, Jumpserver, Diagnostic Storage.
+Region 2 -- Backend Servers and Load Balancer.
+Region 3 -- Frontend Servers and App Gateway.
+Region 4 -- OMS Workspace.

+The best solution to make this happen was to create bash scripts using CLI 2.0 and templates together.

 1. Clone the Solution